MicrosoftDocs/learn/learn-pr/azure/welcome-to-azure/includes/4-exercise-create-website.md

     [![Screenshot of Azure portal showing details of the deployment notification, stating "Your deployment is underway".](../media/4-deployment-progress.png)](../media/4-deployment-progress-expanded.png#lightbox)

-1. Once the deployment status message changes to **Your deployment is complete**, you'll notice the status in the notification dialogue changes to **Deployment succeeded**.
+1. After the deployment status message changes to **Your deployment is complete**, you'll notice the status in the notification dialog changes to **Deployment succeeded**.
 Select **Go to resource** to navigate to the App Service overview.

     ![Screenshot of Azure portal showing deployment notification, stating "Deployment succeeded".](../media/4-deployment-complete.png)